BROWN & WELSH-home UConn Trustee Election Materials

 American College of Commercial Finance Lawyers - Regent since 2005.

-Connecticut Bar Association -- Sections of Commercial Law and Bankruptcy (Executive Committee since 1986), Real Estate, Intellectual Property, Environmental Law and Workers Compensation Law.
+Connecticut Bar Association -- Sections of Commercial Finance (first section chair 2013-2015) and Commercial Law and Bankruptcy (Executive Committee since 1986).

 Phi Beta Kappa -- Honor society for liberal arts, social, humane and theoretical sciences.

 Society of Physics Students (Sigma Pi Sigma) -- Honor Society for excellence in Physics

 Phi Kappa Phi -- National honor society for general scholarship, oriented toward the humanities.

 "Av" rating by Martindale-Hubbell Law Directory, since 1994.